JoshMayberry/InvestigationWeb/src/features/investigation-web/README.md

     3. Add svg tracks that follow the lines in an SVG to lay out a track
 5. GM/Player Sync
     1. Work on making the Player view (another tab) sync with the GM view.

+TODO

+The grid is still not showing up when the settings window is open.
+I think we need a new enum like with editState- but what our current mode is.
+The mode that we are in is determiend by which left drawer is open.
+So, we would have the following modes:
+- view (no drawer open)
+- edit
+- discovery
+- filter
+- bonus
+- setting
+The current mode will be stored in pina.

+All logic that has to do with "only during this mode" anywhere shoulduse this current mode instead of whatever method they use now.
+This will be more reliable and easier to scale and work with.